Law of agency: Applications in jurisdictions

+In the European Union

+In 1986, the European Communities enacted Directive 86/653/EEC on self-employed commercial agents.

 In English law

 Agency law in the United Kingdom is a component of UK commercial law, and forms a core set of rules necessary for the smooth functioning of business.
 Agency law is primarily governed by the Common law and to a lesser extent by statutory instruments.

-In 1986, the European Communities enacted Directive 86/653/EEC on self-employed commercial agents.
-In the UK, this was implemented into national law in the Commercial Agents Regulations 1993.
+In the UK, the EEC Directive on self-employed commercial agents was transposed into national law in the Commercial Agents Regulations 1993.
 Thus, agent and principals in a commercial agency relationship are subject both to the Common law and the Commercial Agents Regulations.

-The Commercial Agents Regulations require agents to act “dutifully and in good faith” in performing their activities (Reg.
-3); co-extensively, principals are required principals to act “dutifully and in good faith” in their “relations” with their commercial agents (Reg 4).
-Though there is no statutory definition of this obligation to act “dutifully and in good faith”, it has been suggested that it requires principals and agents to act "with honesty, openness and regard for the interests of the other party to the transaction".
+The Commercial Agents Regulations require agents to act "dutifully and in good faith" in performing their activities (Reg.
+3); co-extensively, principals are required principals to act "dutifully and in good faith" in their "relations" with their commercial agents (Reg 4).
+Although there is no statutory definition of this obligation to act "dutifully and in good faith", it has been suggested that it requires principals and agents to act "with honesty, openness and regard for the interests of the other party to the transaction".
 Two "normative precepts" assist in concretising this standard of conduct:

 "Firstly, expressing honesty and openness, commercial agents and principals must mutually co-operate in the performance of their agreement.
 Conduct in good faith requires that each party proactively take action to assist the other in the realisation of their bargain, as opposed to mere abstention from obstructive behaviour.
 However, whether a party has acted in good faith must not be determined by reference to a moral or metaphysical notion of co-operation; this assessment must be based on an objective appraisal of the actual commercial agency relationship.
 Accordingly, the intensity of the required co-operation will vary, depending on the terms of the contract and the pertinent commercial practices.

 Secondly, commercial agents and principals must not exploit asymmetries in their agency relationship in such a manner that frustrates the legitimate expectations of the other party.
-In this respect, whether a conduct is in breach of the Obligation must be appraised holistically, considering all aspects of the relationship; material facts will include the contractual and commercial leverage of each party, their objective intentions as enshrined in the contract, and the business practices of the sector in question.
+In this respect, whether a conduct is in breach of the obligation must be appraised holistically, considering all aspects of the relationship; material facts will include the contractual and commercial leverage of each party, their objective intentions as enshrined in the contract, and the business practices of the sector in question.
 Nevertheless, the starting axiom of this investigation must be that these are commercial relationships in which professionals are expected to be self-reliant and must be free to pursue their self-interest.
 Critically, this will not be an estimation aimed at achieving ontological fairness, a just bargain or equilibrium between the giving and receiving of commercial agents and principals".